Irysek01/breastcancer-auto-class/README.md

 In [models](./models/) you will find the model binary: it is an unsupported file format for visualization, so don't be worried if GitHub tells you it can't show it!

 :warning: To be able to do **literally anything**, you need Linux!
 Don't have Linux?
-Take it easy and see how to enable Linux on your Windows PC [here](https://learn.microsoft.com/it-it/windows/wsl/install):coffee:
+Take it easy and see how to enable Linux on your Windows PC [here](https://learn.microsoft.com/it-it/windows/wsl/install) :coffee:

 ## Play around
 Wanna give the foundation model a try?